Assassination of John F. Kennedy: Oswald's flight, murder of J. D. Tippit, and arrest

 The view of the Texas School Book Depository from witness Howard Brennan: circle "A" indicates where he saw Oswald firing a rifle.
 At right, the view from the "sniper's nest" in the Texas School Book Depository.

 When searching the sixth floor of the depository, two deputies found an Italian Carcano M91/38 bolt-action rifle.
 (Note: Three spent cartridges were found on the floor.
 One live round was found in the rifle.
 Dallas policemen thoroughly photographed the rifle before its removal.)
 Oswald had purchased the used rifle the previous March under the alias "A. Hidell" and had it delivered to his Dallas P.O. box.
 The FBI found Oswald's partial palm print on the barrel, (Note: Lieutenant Day of the Dallas police examined the weapon before its seizure by the FBI.
 He found and photographed fingerprints on the trigger housing.
 Although Day believed the prints to be those of Oswald's right middle and ring fingers, the ridges were not clear enough to make an identification.
 Day then discovered a palm print on the barrel underneath the wooden stock.
 He tentatively identified it as Oswald's, but was not able to photograph or analyze it in more depth as the FBI took the Carcano.
 In D.C., FBI fingerprint expert Sebastian Latona found the photographs and extant prints to be "insufficient" to make any conclusion.
 The rifle was returned to the Dallas police on November 24.
 Five days later, the FBI made an identification using a card from Day.) and fibers on the rifle were consistent with those of Oswald's shirt.
 A bullet found on Governor Connally's hospital gurney and two fragments found in the limousine were ballistically matched to the Carcano.

 Oswald left the depository and traveled by bus to his boarding house, where he retrieved a jacket and revolver.
-At 1:12 p.m., police officer J. D. Tippit spotted Oswald walking in the residential neighborhood of Oak Cliff and called him to his patrol car.
+At 1:12 pm, police officer J. D. Tippit spotted Oswald walking in the residential neighborhood of Oak Cliff and called him to his patrol car.
 After an exchange of words, Tippit exited his vehicle; Oswald then shot Tippit three times in the chest.
 As Tippit lay on the ground, Oswald fired a final shot into Tippit's right temple.
 Oswald then calmly walked away before running as witnesses emerged.

 As Dallas police officers conducted a roll call of depository employees, Oswald's supervisor, Roy Truly, realized that Oswald was absent and notified the police.
 Based on a false identification of Oswald, Dallas police raided a library in Oak Cliff before realizing their mistake.
-At 1:36 p.m., the police were called after a conspicuous Oswald, tired from running, was seen sneaking into the Texas Theatre without paying.
+At 1:36 pm, the police were called after a conspicuous Oswald, tired from running, was seen sneaking into the Texas Theatre without paying.
 With the film War Is Hell still playing, Dallas policemen arrested Oswald after a brief struggle in which Oswald drew his fully loaded gun.
 He denied shooting anyone and claimed he was being made a "patsy" because he had lived in the Soviet Union.